CYBERSECURITY FOR RETAIL

 Threat Intelligence – Conduct active threat intelligence audits to predict when an attack is likely to happen.

 Incident Response Planning – Make sure the company is ready to respond and know what their position is in the eventuality of an attack.
-Nettitude also assists organisations with responding to a breach as it happens.
+LRQA Nettitude also assists organisations with responding to a breach as it happens.

 Board-level Responsibility – It is vital that the organisation’s executive board play an active and supportive role in the company’s cybersecurity.